Hans5958/Official-2019-Black-MIDI-Mega-Comparison/README.md

 **Currently *104* runs and counting!
 Participate today!**

 *The times in the repo are standardized to conform to 60fps timecode.
-Additional edits have been made to them.
-They will not match PFA's counter.*
+Edits in addition to the standardization have also been made.
+They will **NOT** match PFA's counter.*

 ---
 ## 2019 Mega Comparison